 WORKS IN PROGRESS

-I have three WIPs I’m currently working on.
+I have two WIPs I’m currently working on.

 Most of my current blogs are updates on how these novels are progressing.